NikolayS/interview-questions/general.md

 9) Tell us about a time when you saved time by automating a process.

-10) Have you ever made a suggestion that improved a business’s processes?
+10) Have you ever made a suggestion that improved business processes in a company?

+11) Have you ever spent hours on a code, only to find it was the wrong approach?
+What did you do?